RevenueCat raises $40M Series B for its in-app subscription platform – TechCrunch

 Now, RevenueCat will charge a small percentage of an app’s sales instead of a flat fee.
 Developers with up to $10,000 in monthly tracked revenue (MTR) can get started with the service for free and as their demands grow — like needing access to charts, support for web hooks, integrations and others — they can move up to either the Starter or Pro plans as $8/mo or $12/mo per $1,000 in MTR, respectively.

-“I’m excited to give those tools to developers, especially on the small end, because it might be what they need to get out of that ‘less than $10K range,'” Eiting says.
+“I’m excited to give those tools to developers, especially on the small end, because it might be what they need to get out of that ‘less than $10K range,’ ” Eiting says.
 “Also, the beauty of freemium, or having a really generous free tier, is that it makes your tool the de facto — you remove as much friction as possible for providing software services and then, if you get your pricing right — which I think we have — it all kind of pays for itself,” he adds.

 The company also plans to use the new funds to further invest in its business, expanding from App Store and Google Play support to include Amazon’s Appstore.
 It will also grow its team.

-As part of its expected growth, RevenueCat recently hired a Head of Product, Jens-Fabian Goetzmann, previously a PM at Microsoft and then product head at fitness app 8fit.
+As part of its expected growth, RevenueCat recently hired a head of Product, Jens-Fabian Goetzmann, previously a PM at Microsoft and then product head at fitness app 8fit.
 Currently 30 people, in the year ahead, RevenueCat will grow to 60 people, hiring across design, product, engineering, sales and other roles.

 “The world is moving toward subscriptions — and for companies, building out this model translates to weeks of developers’ time,” says YC Continuity’s Hariharan.
-“RevenueCat helps developers rollout subscriptions in minutes and creates a source of truth for customer data.
+“RevenueCat helps developers roll out subscriptions in minutes and creates a source of truth for customer data.
 With developers creating solutions to problems in the world, it’s important that they can find ways to monetize, grow, and support their most committed customers.
 RevenueCat is doing so by building subscriptions 2.0.”